adrianbacceli/Knowledge_Management/content/Infrastructure/Cloud/Cloud Foundations.md

 **Function as a Service** is a form of serverless computing that runs functions.
 A function is a small piece of code.
 Functions are ephemeral, meaning they only exist for a short period of time.
 Developers can use their choice of programming language to create functions, which makes adopting serverless computing more convenient.

 > [!info] 🔒 Did You Know?
-> The short lifespan of functions contributes to their [[Google Cloud Security|Security]].
+> The short lifespan of functions contributes to their [[Google Cloud Security Architecture|Security]].
 Since each function is short-lived, malicious actors have a very limited window to impose threats.
 >
 > Each function has a single role in a software application.
 If a malicious actor were to gain access to a function, they could only threaten the part of the application that uses that function.